 Get onboard solo, with your family or your friends

-Reserve a single spot, a cabin, or a whole boat just for you and your friends or family.
+Book a single spot, a cabin or the whole boat just for yourself, or for your friends or family.

 Sailing holidays that suit all budgets

 On Sailsquare, sailing holidays are within everyone's reach.
 Thousands of proposals to choose from, at affordable prices.

 Reviews - Yacht sailing holidays & skippered tours in Venice & Trieste Gulf

 Take part in the 55th Barcolana with everything included

 Sailing weekend in Istria

 Luigi Paolo B.

 Free in the Wind!... perfumes and wonders in the upper Adriatic